 Group walks/hikes as well as gardening are able to integrate the targeted population’s outdoor environment and take into account population determinants such as interpersonal as well as intrapersonal factors when establishing positive health behavior change.
-Taking into account population determinants will better facilitate self-enjoyment, peer-interaction within the community and help establish an emotional sense of well-being.1,2,4 The Centers for Disease Control and Prevention recommends walking in a group to increase walking behavior, as the social environment of the walking group may augment adherence to walking.(26) Group walks in the natural environment has been shown to significantly improve emotions and self-esteem when compared to a group walk indoors.23 The rational explaining positive affects on emotional well being related to natural environment exposure have been extensively reviewed and a cornerstone to the enhanced efficacy of the health promotion interventions proposed in achieving long-term behavior change with the older-adult population and continued success within the rural and underserved community.11,12,13 The Attention Restoration Theory (ART) posits natural environments contain stimuli that allow for the restoration from mental fatigue due to unconscious attraction of an individuals involuntary attention, allowing for the restoration of direct attention to themselves or others.(23) The psycho-physiological stress reduction framework, posits that nature initiates innate emotional, physiological, cognitive and behavioral responses including reduced negative affect and physiological arousal as well as enhanced positive effect on attention.24 Evidence also indicates the specific type of natural environment and whether this is urbanized or not can affect individual psychological/emotional well being, walking behavior and physical activity level achieve larger positive outcomes and further support implementing walk/hiking groups within the rural and underserved community.25 Walking in urban green space and urban public space is typically significantly less in duration compared to walks in natural environments, green corridor, and farmland.25 Additionally, walks in urban public space tend to be significantly less duration than walks in coastal and mixture environments25 Participants who frequently attend group walks in farmland environments are associated with greater mental well-being in comparison with those walking in urban public spaces.25
+Taking into account population determinants will better facilitate self-enjoyment, peer-interaction within the community and help establish an emotional sense of well-being.1,2,4 The Centers for Disease Control and Prevention recommends walking in a group to increase walking behavior, as the social environment of the walking group may augment adherence to walking.(26) Group walks in the natural environment has been shown to significantly improve emotions and self-esteem when compared to a group walk indoors.23 The rational explaining positive affects on emotional well being related to natural environment exposure have been extensively reviewed and a cornerstone to the enhanced efficacy of the health promotion interventions proposed in achieving long-term behavior change with the older-adult population and continued success within the rural and underserved community.11,12,13 The Attention Restoration Theory (ART) posits natural environments contain stimuli that allow for the restoration from mental fatigue due to unconscious attraction of an individual’s involuntary attention, allowing for the restoration of direct attention to themselves or others.(23) The psycho-physiological stress reduction framework, posits that nature initiates innate emotional, physiological, cognitive and behavioral responses including reduced negative affect and physiological arousal as well as enhanced positive effect on attention.24 Evidence also indicates the specific type of natural environment and whether this is urbanized or not can affect individual psychological/emotional well being, walking behavior and physical activity level achieve larger positive outcomes and further support implementing walk/hiking groups within the rural and underserved community.25 Walking in urban green space and urban public space is typically significantly less in duration compared to walks in natural environments, green corridor, and farmland.25 Additionally, walks in urban public space tend to be significantly less duration than walks in coastal and mixture environments25 Participants who frequently attend group walks in farmland environments are associated with greater mental well-being in comparison with those walking in urban public spaces.25

 Community gardening programs, nature trails, and walking/hiking groups which take into account both intrinsic and extrinsic motivations for late-life leisure activity.32 Evidence indicates implementation of such interventions positively correlate with increased amounts of moderate-to-high level physical activity and improved overall health and emotional well-being of those who participate.32 The health promotion programs proposed for Mills-River have been both developed and formatted to be interdisciplinary oriented and to encompass multiple aspects of health and wellness simultaneously.
 Interdisciplinary programs are thought to be most beneficial in maintaining a high level of health and quality of life within underserved communities and work to combat socio-economic disparities in health-behaviors by offering a long-term recourse for the community of Mills-River and the older-adult population which reside there.33